Sign In / Sign Out

-English 584, a small graduate-level internship, consists of classes taught once a week at Florence and Eyman State Prisons.
-Since 2010, ASU has provided courses in creative writing, linguistics, Shakespeare, TESOL and – in cooperation with other departments – also provides courses in art, biology, Chinese, math, philosophy, psychology, and theatre.
+Graduate level internships are offered for classes taught once a week at Florence and Eyman State Prisons.
+Since 2010, the Department of English has provided courses in creative writing, linguistics, history of English, Shakespeare, TESOL and – in cooperation with other departments – also provides courses in art, biology, Chinese, math, philosophy, psychology, and theatre.
 The internship operates in close cooperation with the Arizona Department of Corrections.

 Syllabus - eng-584-syllabus-spring-2011.pdf